abhijit3110/SQL_Movies_IMDB_Analysis/README.md

 SQL project to analyze movies IMDB store data

 This project is for to analyze the movies IMDb database.
-You can examine the dataset with SQL and help the store understand its business growth by answering simple questions.
+I have examine the dataset with SQL and help the store understand its business growth by answering simple questions.